Restless Leg Syndrome (RLS) is a disorder that is widely misdiagnosed and overlooked by physicians.

 Restless Leg Syndrome involves symptoms such as unpleasant sensations in the legs that cause the sufferer a form of restlessness.
 Often these symptoms are worse in the evening or at nighttime, as the patient lies down and attempts to fall sleep.
 For this reason, Restless Leg Syndrome is recognized as a sleep disorder.

 About 10% of the US population confronts restless legs.
-A clear familial link exists in patients with Restless Leg Syndrome.
-In fact, a family history of Restless Leg Syndrome is one of the pieces of information used to diagnose the disorder.
+A clear familial link exists in patients with this syndrome.
+In fact, a family history of RLS is one of the pieces of information used to diagnose the disorder.
 Professionals diagnose this disorder most commonly in women and in middle-aged to elderly adults, but it can occur in a person of any gender or age, including infants and children.
-Interestingly, the prevalence of Restless Leg Syndrome is lower in Asian populations than it is in European or North American populations.
+Interestingly, the prevalence of RLS is lower in Asian populations than it is in European or North American populations.

 Causes of Restless Leg Syndrome

 This disorder may be considered “primary” or “secondary.”
-Primary Restless Leg Syndrome is idiopathic in nature, meaning professionals cannot recognize a known cause for the disorder.
+The primary is idiopathic in nature, meaning professionals cannot recognize a known cause for the disorder.
 A patient with secondary Restless Leg Syndrome has received a previous diagnosis of another chronic disease, such as iron deficiency.
 This previous disorder may have complicated or caused Restless Leg Syndrome.

-Some medications may trigger a flare up of Restless Leg Syndrome symptoms, including anti-nausea medications, antihistamines, some antidepressants and beta blockers.
+Some medications may trigger a flare up of RLS symptoms, including anti-nausea medications, antihistamines, some antidepressants and beta blockers.
 If you suspect a medication may be causing your symptoms, we strongly recommend that you discuss this with your primary care physician or specialist.

 Lack of movement also triggers restlessness for patients with this disorder.
 This can include any period of time during which your body is not moving, such as night time/sleeping, traveling, watching television, etc. Alcohol, nicotine and caffeine can additionally provoke symptoms of Restless Leg Syndrome, as can a diet high in sugar and restrictive clothing.
 In a less predictive manner, body temperature does appear to trigger Restless Leg Syndrome symptoms.
 While restless legs are aggravated by warmth for some individuals, they are aggravated by cold in others.